keuwey/keuwey/README.md

 # Hello, there!
-My name is Kevin and welcome to my profile. 😁 <br> I'm a front-end developer looking for an opportunity.
-Currently learning React and Node.js.
+My name is Kevin and welcome to my profile. 😁 <br> I'm a front-end developer in development.
+Currently learning React, Node.js and Express.
 <br>
 <div>
   <a href="https://github.com/keuwey">